Code-Institute-Submissions/ms3-what-to-watch/README.md

    * Update an item's information by clicking on it and then select the 'Edit' button.
    * Delete an item from the database by clicking on it and then select the 'Delete' button.

+The User can also filtering movies database by different genres.

 ### Left to Implement

    * Adding a register user, Log In/Out options so that the user can still see all the content in the website but restrict the access